Fires without precedent rage in usually cool, wet Northwest

 Brown said Oregon could see the greatest loss of life and property from wildfires in state history.
 The small towns of Phoenix and Talent in southern Oregon were heavily damaged.
 Another fire leveled most of the small farming town of Malden in eastern Washington — burning down the fire station, post office, City Hall and library.

-In Washington state, a fire burned more than 480,000 acres of forest, brush and shrubland, Washington Gov. Jay Inslee said Wednesday after a 30-minute tour of the fire area in Sumner, east of Tacoma.
+In Washington state, a fire burned more than 750 square miles (1,900 square kilometers) of forest, brush and shrubland, Washington Gov. Jay Inslee said Wednesday after a 30-minute tour of the fire area in Sumner, east of Tacoma.

 Inslee said low humidity, high temperatures and winds combined to likely make the blaze one of “the most catastrophic fires we’ve had in the history of the state.”

+Fires were also causing chaos in California, where thousands of homes where threatened Thursday after winds whipped a blaze into a monster that incinerated houses in a small mountain community and killed at least three people.

+Several other people have been critically burned and hundreds, if not thousands, of homes and other buildings are believed to have been damaged or destroyed by the fire northeast of San Francisco, authorities said.
+Experts say the California’s fires are growing bigger and moving faster than they ever have before.

-Fires erupted along Interstate 5 in Oregon, hitting towns and forcing a shutdown of the main freeway along the West Coast.
+In Oregon, fires erupted along Interstate 5, hitting towns and forcing a shutdown of the main freeway along the West Coast.
 U.S. Highway 101, the main coastal highway running through California, Oregon and Washington, was also impacted.

 At least three people in Oregon and the small child in Washington state were reported killed.
 In Oregon, authorities said one of the victims from Marion County near Salem was a young boy, whose remains were found alongside those of his dog.